TIGRLab/documentation/docs/data/introduction/Datalad.md

 ```

 This will create the file in your home directory (‘`~/.gitconfig`’) and add to it the name and e-mail address provided.
 If you do not have a `.gitconfig`, some `datalad` commands will fail, since they check this information to associate you with the updates you make to datasets.

+## Install your first dataset, get your first data

 Once we have a `.gitconfig` we can begin to run some `datalad` commands.
 Change directory to your `/projects` by typing `cd /projects/[yourusername]` now.
 We provide a `datalad` quarantine module, which you should also load now.
 We’re going to learn to ‘*install*’ a dataset: